Hemorrhoids: FAQs for a Common Medical Condition

 What are hemorrhoids?
-What causes hemorrhoids?

 - Hemorrhoids can occur inside the rectum (internal hemorrhoids) or near the anal opening (external hemorrhoids).

-When a hemorrhoid pushes through the anal opening, it is known as a protruding or prolapsed hemorrhoid.
+- When a hemorrhoid pushes through the anal opening, it is known as a protruding or prolapsed hemorrhoid.
 External hemorrhoids can form swollen and painful blood clots.

-- Increased anal pressure in pregnancy, diarrhea, constipation, excessive sitting or inactivity (for example - long hours at the computer), and being overweight can all increase the risk for hemorrhoids.
+- Increased anal pressure in pregnancy, diarrhea, constipation and straining during a bowel movement, those with pelvic tumors, excessive sitting or inactivity (for example: long hours at the computer), and being overweight can all increase the risk for hemorrhoids.

 Internal hemorrhoids can lead to bleeding from straining and constipation, and may push through the anal opening.

 - Blood clots may also form in hemorrhoids.
 Bleeding hemorrhoids usually leave a bright red color on the toilet paper, in the stool or in the toilet bowl.

+There are two basic type of hemorrhoids.
 Hemorrhoids may occur on the inside or outside of the body.